AdeHumble/Excel-QHSE-Performance-Dashboard/README.md

 ## MY APPROACH
 #### 1. The Ask Phase
 - Engaged in thorough discussions with the QHSE manager to understand objectives and expectations
 - Clarified professional jargon to sought clarity on complex metrics.
-Some of which includes
+Some of which includes:
   - Lagging Indicators
   - Leading Indicators

 #### 2. The Prepare Phase
 - Scrutinized the complex initial data